administrativetrick/SRE_Toil_Tracker/README.md

 * CSV Export: A feature exists to export your tasks to a CSV file for later use.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons License - see the LICENSE file for details.

 ## Acknowledgments
 The development of this application was aided by OpenAI's ChatGPT.